Museum of Contemporary Art of Rome

-The Museum of Contemporary Art of Rome, Museo d'Arte Contemporanea di Roma, usually known as MACRO, is a municipal contemporary art museum in Rome, Italy.
-The museum is housed in two separate places: a former brewery in Via Nizza, in the Salario quartiere of the city; and a former slaughterhouse in Piazza Orazio Giustiniani, in the quartiere of Testaccio.
+The Museum of Contemporary Art of Rome (Museo d'Arte Contemporanea di Roma), usually known by the acronym MACRO, is a municipal contemporary art museum in Rome, Italy.
+The museum is housed in two separate places: a former brewery in Via Nizza, in the Salario quartiere (district) of the city; and a former slaughterhouse in Piazza Orazio Giustiniani, in the Testaccio district.

 History

 The project began in the late 1990s in the site of the old Peroni Brewery.
 After an initial phase of restructuring, which allowed the opening of six rooms in September 1999, the museum was officially opened 11 October 2002.

 Since 2003 the museum has also had an annex entitled MACRO Future, which comprises two refurbished buildings of 1,000 square metres each in the former slaughterhouse of Rome, several kilometers away in the Testaccio neighborhood.

 Renovation

 Since July 2004, an extension has been under construction in order to present all of the permanent collection.
 These arrangements have been entrusted to the French architect Odile Decq.